octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## Raffle storage initialization

-Now that we have introduce basics LIGO concepts (type,constant, variable, function and last but not least the main function prototype), let's design our _Raffle_ smart contract.
+//TODO Now that we have introduce basics LIGO concepts (type,constant, variable, function and last but not least the main function prototype), let's design our _Raffle_ smart contract.

-The first step is to define the storage type.
+The first step is to define the storage.
 Contract storage holds the contract data: it can be a single value or a complex structure.
 The storage definition is a `type` instruction.
 First, the storage will be as simple as possible: empty